[This is the first of two articles about homesickness at camp. It is also a parent favorite.]

 “The letter” is a perfectly natural reaction to the early days of camp.
-You see, home is a pretty special place full of 1) wonderful people you know love you and 2) reassuring routines.
+You see, home is a pretty special place full of wonderful people you know love you and reassuring routines.
 Camp, on the other hand, is initially full of people you do not know (strangers?!?) and unfamiliar experiences.
-When you are unsure of yourself, you long for your parents, your room, your pets and anything that is “normal”.
+When you are unsure of yourself, you long for your parents, your room, your pets, and anything that is “normal.”

 So on the first or second day of camp, during rest hour, you sit on your bunk and long for home.
-Chances are that two hours ago, you were fine because you were riding behind a boat or on a horse, but now (remember, you are at rest hour) you have nothing to do but think about home.
-You break out the pen and stationary your parents sent you with, and you write the most powerful prose you can imagine.
+Chances are that two hours ago, you were fine because you were riding a horse, or behind a boat, but now (remember, it is rest hour) you have nothing to do but think about home.
+You break out the pen and stationary your parents packed for you, and you write the most powerful prose you can muster.

-Of course, the letter does not arrive home until Thursday.
+Of course, the letter does not arrive home until Thursday or Friday.
 So while the evidence of your misery works its way through the US Postal system, things begin to change.
-You realize that the others campers in your cabin want to make new friends as much as you do.
+You realize that the other campers in your cabin want to make new friends as much as you do.
 You discover that your counselor is a very cool guy or gal who can play the guitar or tell great jokes.
-You become familiar with the schedule of camp and the location of the dining hall, activities and flagpole.
-Almost without noticing, you realize that you are having a blast.
+You become familiar with the schedule of camp and the location of the dining hall, activities, and flagpole.
+Almost without noticing, you realize you are having a blast.

 Then the letter arrives.

-After your parents have recovered from their near heart stoppages, they start to make plans to save you from your misery.
-Then they call the camp to see how the director is dealing with all the pain.
-What do you hear?
+After your parents have recovered from their near heart stoppages, they start to make plans to save you from your anguish.
+They call the camp to see how the director is dealing with all the pain.
+What do they hear?
 “Your child is doing great!”
 Doubt rushes in.
 How could you have sent your child to a camp that is so out of touch with human suffering?
-Shouldn’t it be obvious to all that the child is having a tough time?
+Shouldn’t it be obvious to all that the child is having a rough time?
 The director (whose credibility might be suffering given the apparent lack of insight) tries to explain that your camper probably wrote the letter on the first or second day and is now over the initial homesickness.
 You want to believe it, but you are not sure.

-This is one of the main reasons we started “camparent” (this online website).
-We wanted to be able to show you the smile on your camper’s face even as you hold “the letter”.
+This is one of the main reasons we started “CampInTouch” (this online website).
+We wanted to be able to show you the smile on your camper’s face even as you hold “the letter.”
 We wanted you to share in the magic we experience each day.
 We wanted you to get a one-way mirror into your camper’s joys here.